jasquier/the-platform/README.md

 [conventional commits message format](https://www.conventionalcommits.org/en/v1.0.0/#summary).
 Simply run `git commit` to get started.

+### Component Placement

+Do not put components in the `routes/` directory.
+Instead put components in `src/` or `src/<featureName>`.
+Components in the `routes/` directory are not checked for test coverage.

+Additionally, do not put components directly in `src/Root.tsx` as that file is excluded from coverage and not tested.

 ### Git Hooks

 This project uses [husky](https://typicode.github.io/husky) to manage git hooks.